What We Believe

 Faith and Works: We are saved by faith in Jesus Christ alone, independent of anything we do.
 However, United Methodists insist that we respond to God’s grace through a life of loving service to those around us.
 Works of faith, mercy, love, and justice are a witness to our faith, and help us experience God’s love more fully.
 We affirm that “faith by itself, if it has no works, is dead” (James 2:17).
 Love of God is always linked to love of neighbor and to a passionate commitment to seeking justice and renewal in the world.
 United Methodists have one of the strongest mission programs in the world, and our social justice ministry is headquartered across the street from the U.S. Capitol.

-Head & Heart: For Methodists, Christian faith is something to understand and something to feel.
-We encourage people to reflect on their faith using the tools of scripture, tradition, reason, and experience.
-Methodists affirm a few essentials (above) and welcome a latitude of belief on non-essentials.
+Discernment: We believe that all matters of faith can be determined by examining and balancing Holy Scripture, the Traditions of the Church, intellectual reasoning, and Christian experience.
+This has come to be known as the Wesleyan Quadrilateral and allows for the head and heart to work together.
+United Methodists affirm a few essentials (above) and welcome a latitude of belief on non-essentials.
 But faith is not just head knowledge.
 It is also a heartfelt assurance that Jesus Christ knows and loves each of us personally and forgives our sins.

 Methodism began as an 18th-century movement founded by John Wesley that sought to reform the Church of England from within.
 The movement, however, became separate from its parent body and developed into an autonomous church.
 The movement got its name because of the habits of John Wesley, his brother Charles and a group of other earnest students who were dedicated to frequent attendance at Holy Communion, serious study of the Bible, and regular visitations to the filthy Oxford prisons.
 The members of this group, which Wesley came to lead, were known as Methodists because of their “methodical” devotion and study.